NilanjanaDas010/nilanjanadas.github.io/README.md

 #### Technical Skills: Python, SQL, AWS, Snowflake, MATLAB

+##About me

+I am currently a Ph.D. in Computer science student at the University of Maryland, Baltimore County.
+My Ph.D. advisor is [Dr. Manas Gaur](https://manasgaur.github.io/).
+My current research focuses on situation-driven adversarial attacks on large language models (LLMs) like Llama-2.

+I have also done M.S. in Computer Science from the University of Maryland, Baltimore County.
+My M.S. advisor was [Dr. Anupam Joshi](https://cybersecurity.umbc.edu/anupam-joshi/).
+My master's research focused on creating a digital twin on the cloud and designing functional tests using generative modeling.

 ## Education
 - Ph.D., Computer Science | University of Maryland, Baltimore County (2023-Present)
 - M.S., Computer Science	| University of Maryland, Baltimore County (2021-Present)